1Hive/disputable-delay-app/docs/techincal-guide.md

 ### forward

-This allows an external account with the `DELAY_EXECUTION_ROLE` to create a delayed intent to forward.
+This allows any address with the `DELAY_EXECUTION_ROLE` to create a delayed intent to forward.

 ```
 /**
 * @notice Store script `_evmCallScript` for delayed execution